-A bottom up consultation process with targeted groups such as: education professionals, parents, local communities, local institutions, etc. will be organized, during rebuilding processes.
+A bottom-up consultation process with targeted groups such as: education professionals, students, parents, local communities, local institutions, etc. will be organized, during repair and rebuilding processes.
 Building back together will be the main approach within each locality, working together with local governments, local public institutions and communities to design and implement recovery activities rapidly with a participatory approach and a transparent and accountable system.
 Involvement of main stakeholders is crucial to identify and address the needs for adequate education facility in line with the international standards.

-Activity 1.4: Contracting of companies for the preparation of detailed technical design and supervision services for Education facility to be reconstructed.
+Activity 1.4: Contracting of the company for the preparation of detailed technical design and supervision services for education facilities to be repaired and/or reconstructed.

-This Activity includes the procurement process for companies that will prepare the technical designs and provide supervision for education facility to be reconstructed in line with the specifications foreseen in the Terms of Reference.
+This Activity includes the procurement process for the company that will prepare the technical designs and provide supervision for education facilities to be repaired and/or reconstructed in line with the specifications foreseen in the Terms of Reference.
 All the processes will be in line with international standards with a special focus on transparency and inclusiveness.
 As necessary the preparation of technical designs includes a detailed structural assessment (soil test and seismic assessment).
-The technical assessment will provide recommendation on the feasibility of investment in school repair and reconstruction.
-In case Iliria school and kindergarten will need be newly built, the full technical documentation will be submitted to Institute of Reconstruction for their approval prior for the design company to prepare the full technical design and bill of quantities for the construction of new school

-Activity 1.5: Contracting construction companies and implementation of the civil works for reconstruction.
+Activity 1.5: Contracting construction companies and implementation of the civil works for repair and/or reconstruction.

 Under this activity a competitive procurement process for the selection of service providers to implement the reconstruction will be undertaken.
-Eligible providers need to have the appropriate professional licenses issued by the Ministry of Infrastructure and Energy to undertake reconstructed works, provide proofs of successful past experiences as well as able to demonstrate ample operating capacity.
-While the focus will be on quality and due standard implementation, service providers will be encouraged to deliver quickly in order to restore normal conditions in affected Education facility as soon as possible.
-The company contracted for the technical design of the facility to be reconstructed, will proceed with the supervision of the civil works conducted under this activity.
-The contractors will be guided and trained to use EU framework OSH directive on the introduction of measures to encourage improvements in the safety and Education of workers at work.
+Eligible providers need to have the appropriate professional licenses issued by the Ministry of Infrastructure and Energy to undertake repairing and/or reconstructing works, provide proofs of successful past experiences as well as able to demonstrate ample operating capacity.
+While the focus will be on quality and due standard implementation, service providers will be encouraged to deliver quickly in order to restore normal conditions in affected education facilities as soon as possible.
+The company contracted for the technical design of the facilities to be repaired and/or reconstructed, will proceed with the supervision of the civil works conducted under this activity.
+The contractors will be guided and trained to use EU framework OSH (Occupation, Safety and Health) directive on the introduction of measures to encourage improvements in the safety and health of workers at work.

-Activity 1.6: Testing and commissioning for reconstructed facilities.
+Activity 1.6: Testing and commissioning for repaired and/or reconstructed education facilities.

-After the completion of works testing of education facility reconstructed facility will be performed.
+After the completion of works testing of all repaired and/or reconstructed education facilities will be performed.
 It will be done by a group of experts, including representatives of the municipality and other responsible institutions.
 This process must be done in line with specifications and contracts provisions.
-A post-recovery quality assurance for the reconstructed facility will be undertaken.
-The post-assistance quality assurance will not only safeguard the investment by the Croatian Embassy but will enable timely addressing of potential post-completion issues, thus ensuring maximum effects and sustainable recovery outcomes.
+A post-recovery quality assurance for the repaired and/or reconstructed education facilities will be undertaken.
+The post-assistance quality assurance will not only safeguard the investment by the Government of Denmark and the Government of the United Kingdom but will enable timely addressing of potential post-completion issues, thus ensuring maximum effects and sustainable recovery outcomes.

-Activity 1.7: Formal handover of reconstructed education facilities.
+Activity 1.7: Formal handover of repaired and/or reconstructed education facilities.

-All facility reconstructed under the auspices of the project will be formally handed over to the relevant beneficiaries following a satisfactory assessment of the works done by a quality assurance body.
+All facilities repaired and/or reconstructed under the auspices of the project will be formally handed over to the relevant beneficiaries following a satisfactory assessment of the works done by a quality assurance body.
 Adequate time has been allocated to design and administer a comprehensive quality assurance regime across all components, ensuring that commitments by all stakeholders are met in full, while handing-over knowledge and tools to relevant domestic authorities.